The General Data Protection Regulation (GDPR)

 Source of the data

-Data is provided voluntarily by parish residents themselves.
+Data is provided voluntarily by parish residents or prospective suppliers themselves.

 Storage of data